MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/wpf.md

 This article covers how to set up your development tools and create an initial WebView2 app for Windows Presentation Foundation (WPF), and learn about WebView2 concepts along the way.

-A completed version of this tutorial project is available in the WebView2Samples repo: [Getting Started with WebView2 in WPF (WPF_GettingStarted/WPFSample.sln)](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/WPF_GettingStarted#readme).
+A completed version of this tutorial project is available in the WebView2Samples repo: [WPF_GettingStarted](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/WPF_GettingStarted#readme).

 <!-- ====================================================================== -->